 - If you’re particularly crafty or handy, get that distressed RH look with a bit of elbow grease and creativity.
 Check out this Restoration Hardware DIY Pinterest board for ideas.

 Contributor Veronica Leone Matthews is a North Carolina-based freelance writer with 11 years of experience writing for non-profits and higher education.
 She covers lifestyle topics for The Penny Hoarder.
-Reporting from former contributor Betsy Mikel is included in this report.
+Reporting from contributor Larissa Runkle and former contributor Betsy Mikel is included in this report.